Techniques in Biochemistry, Cell, and Molecular Biology

 GMS BI 777

-Successful basic science research in Biochemistry, Cell, and Molecular Biology requires proposing, developing and testing a novel hypothesis.
+Success in biomedical research requires proposing, developing and testing a novel hypothesis.
 The generation of a novel hypothesis in turn requires the ability to apply the scientific method and then implement the appropriate techniques to address the experimental question.
-This course will complement the Foundations in Biomedical Sciences (FiBS) curriculum by providing students with a comprehensive understanding of the experimental methods used in biomedical research.
+This course will complement the Foundations in Biomedical Sciences (FiBS) curriculum by providing students with a comprehensive understanding of the core experimental methods used in biomedical research.
 By the end of this course students will master the concepts behind a wide range of experimental techniques and technologies and then be prepared to apply the most appropriate experimental system to a given biological question.
-Biochemical knowledge regarding "how things work" will enable students to develop their own experimental research strategies.
-This course will be offered for 1st year PhD students and will use a traditional lecture approach, problem sets, and discussions.
-Course materials will include classic papers from the literature, laboratory protocols, and problem sets.
-A comprehensive final written assignment is designed to test the students' mastery of the subject matter.
-2 cr, Fall sem.
+Biochemical knowledge regarding "how things work" and "how to cook from scratch in the lab" will enable students to develop their own experimental research strategies.
+Specific topics to be covered in the Fall 2014 include: the scientific method/lab basics, cell culture and gene transfer, protein extraction and analysis, DNA and cloning, PCR, DNA-protein interactions and chromatin, RNA and quantitative PCR, lipids, transgenic and knockout mice, mass spectrometry, flow cytometry, microarray and next generation sequencing, histology and confocal microscopy.
+This course is team taught and will use lectures, in class discussions, and focused problem sets.
+A concise final written assignment is designed to test the students' mastery of the subject matter.
+2 cr., Fall sem.

 |A1||Layne||W 9:00 am-10:50 am||held in Room